About Dr. Corrine

 Additionally, I am an active community mental health advocate.

-I am the current President of the Sacramento Valley Psychological Assocation (SVPA), and I also serve as SVPA's Local Advocacy Network representative.
-I am an appointed member of the Sacramento County Mental Health Board (MHB), where I serve as the Chairperson, and I also serve on the Wellness Crisis Call Center and Response Program (WCCCRP) Advisory Committee.
+I am an appointed member of the Sacramento County Mental Health Board (MHB), where I am serving my 2nd term as the Chairperson, and I also serve as a co-chair on the Community Wellness Response Team (CWRT)

 Social justice has always been a major interest of mine.
 My passion for activism was ignited after the killing of George Floyd in May 2020.
 Since then, I have volunteered with local racial justice organizations to foster awareness of social injustices and to promote community solidarity.
 My involvement has included consultation regarding the importance of self-care for activists, design & co-facilitation of healing spaces for community events, and promoting awareness & organizing support for non-law enforcement response to mental health crises.

 I strive to not just be a culturally competent practitioner but an anti-racist psychologist.
 I believe that to be an anti-racist psychologist requires not only acknowledgement of racism but active opposition to racism within ourselves, our research, our teaching, our organizations, our practice, and the policies shaping our society.